plerpsandplerps/AnnouncerBot/README.md

   - /crookedabacus
     - 48h. whenever you exchange or trade, gain a seed coin for the rest of the game.

-### I'll try spinning
-  - /tryspinning
-    - 24h. perform a single random attack on a random player in your area. ignore normal cooldown.
-    - not live

-### It's a trap
-  - /itsatrap
-    - 48h. choose a player in your area. they cannot use the /traveltocrossroads or /travelto commands for the duration.
-    - not live

 ### Goodie Bag
   - /goodiebag
     - 24h. add a random ready item to your inventory.